microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/06-Implement-Manage-FsLogix.md

     - Use GPO Preference to add admins to the local FSLogix exclude groups
     - Use GPO Preference to add The correct users to the local FSLogix include groups

 ## Success Criteria

 1. Configure FSLogix according to best practices
 2. Solution should allow users to access profile data if a region is unavailable
 3. Configure FSLogix with GPO

+## TIPS

-**TIPS:** Teams cache data can be large sometimes (4-5 GB) and customers may want it omitted it from the profile.
+Teams cache data can be large sometimes (4-5 GB) and customers may want it omitted it from the profile.
 User FSLogix redirections so TEAMS data is kept on the local system, not in the users profile.